 Main River Circulation

-** NEEDS UPDATING OR REFERENCE A DOCUMENT WHICH DESCRIBES IT **
+Illustration 1 in Annex A shows the way in which the water is circulated within the river elements that are part of the WMT model, eg the Bog Garden and the two branches of the River Allen.

-Figure 1 in Annex A shows the way in which the water is circulated within the river elements that are part of the WMT model, eg the Bog Garden and the two branches of the River Allen.
+Please note that more water butts have been added since 2017, the time the diagram was created for the initial version of this requirements document.
+However, the physical design of the system has not changed so the diagram remains informative.
+The water wheel has also been removed due to detrimental effects on wildlife in the river.

 The Sump is located at the southern end of the river and contains approximately 500 litres of water.
-A pump (the Sump Pump) recirculates this water through an underground pipe to the Bog Garden which is at the other end of the site, adjacent to the Main Entrance.
-Water then flows down the two river beds and back into the sump, turning the Water Wheel just before it re-enters the Sump.
-The Master Pi will control the operation of the Sump Pump to maintain the river flow based on the measured flow rate.
+A pump (the Sump/River Pump) recirculates this water through an underground pipe to the Bog Garden which is at the other end of the site, adjacent to the Main Entrance.
+Water then flows down the two river beds and back into the sump.
+Sump Pi will control the operation of the Sump Pump to maintain the river flow based on the measured flow rate.

 Also shown on this diagram is the configuration of the water collection system as of December 2017; this includes collection of water from the roofs of some of the buildings and storage in five water butts behind the Wendy Houses.
 These details should make it easier to understand the full description of this system in the next Section below.